 The parent birds have also been specially selected to ensure genetic diversity is high and the risk of in-breeding is low.

-The reintroduction of the Red-billed Chough to Kent is the first step in a much broader vision to help restore the birds across Southern England.
+The reintroduction of the Red-billed Chough to Kent is the first step in a much broader vision to help restore the birds across Southern England and their coastal habitat.

 If you would like to get involved, please contact email@example.com to find out more.